Blosc/bcolz/doc/intro.rst

   * Limited broadcast support.
 For example, NumPy lets you operate seamlessly with arrays of different shape (as long as they are compatible), but you cannot do that with carray.
-The only object that can be bradcasted currently are scalars
+The only object that can be broadcasted currently are scalars (e.g. ``ca.eval("x+3")``).
-    (e.g. ``ca.eval("x+3")``).

   * Some methods (namely `carray.where()` and `carray.wheretrue()`)